tooknox/seagate-business-nas-lcd/README.md

 - Bash for the included menu
 - permission to access the matching `/dev/gpiochip*` devices (normally root)

-Note: If using the menu in this repo make sure you have following modules loaded for temps, fan rpm and gpio access etc
+Note: If you decide to use the menu (seagate-xbig-menu.sh) in this repo make sure you have the following modules loaded for temps, fan rpm, gpio access etc

 - coretemp (cpu temp)
 - f71882fg (fan rpm)